vipulnaik/diet-exercise-health/events/2026/2026-02-06-onward-right-pelvic-discomfort.md

 2026-02-16 gave a methane fermentation score of 0.4, corresponding to a methane level of 2 ppm, suggesting continued recovery.

+I stopped taking readings for a while.
+I took another periodic measurement on 2026-03-14 and got a methane fermentation score of 0.4, which was the same as 2026-02-16, suggesting that the level had stabilized.
+The value of 0.4 is higher than my modal value of 0, but it's still within the range of normal fluctuation.

 See
 [foodmarble_aire_2_breath_tests.sql](../../sql/foodmarble_aire_2_breath_tests.sql)
 for more breath test result details.